The Roman Holidays: Episodes

-In the UK, it had the same title, despite "roman holiday" being an American English noun.
-In the UK they say "busman's holiday."

 Comics

 Gold Key produced a comic book based on the series from November 1972 to August 1973.
 Only four issues were published.
 Pete Alvarado drew the first three; Jack Manning drew the final issue.

 Home media

 The first episode, "Double Date", is available on the DVD Saturday Morning Cartoons: 1970s Volume 1.
 On April 23, 2013, Warner Archive released The Roman Holidays: The Complete Series on DVD in region 1 as part of their Hanna–Barbera Classics Collection.
 This is a manufacture-on-demand (MOD) release, available exclusively through Warner's online store and Amazon.com.

 Appearances in other media

 Manatee versions of the characters Laurie and Precocia Holiday and Mr. Tycoonius appear as sirens in the Jellystone! episode "Balloon Kids".
 The rap song in the episode features a reference to the year the series was originally released (1972).
+Gus and Laurie Holliday and their lion Brutus appeared in a season three episode "Spy Thriller" as characters in a Secret Squirrel film.